MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-remotemanagement.md

 <!-- Description-Source-ADMX -->
 This policy setting allows you to manage whether the Windows Remote Management (WinRM) client uses Negotiate authentication.

-- If you enable this policy setting, the WinRM client does not use Negotiate authentication.
+- If you enable this policy setting, the WinRM client doesn't use Negotiate authentication.

-- If you disable or do not configure this policy setting, the WinRM client uses Negotiate authentication.
+- If you disable or don't configure this policy setting, the WinRM client uses Negotiate authentication.
 <!-- DisallowNegotiateAuthenticationClient-Description-End -->

 <!-- DisallowNegotiateAuthenticationClient-Editable-Begin -->